MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ### 4.2.58 Custom Videos

 Validation will be successful if the user is first prompted to allow the app camera permissions.
-Then if the app displays custom videos successfully, it has been succesfully validated.
+Then if the app displays custom videos successfully, it has been successfully validated.

 #### 4.2.58.1 Custom Videos